 Overview of the Key Information in Performance Charts

-Arc or Pattern of Coverage: The performance chart typically includes diagrammed illustrations of the arc or pattern of coverage for quick reference.
-Designers can readily assess if the required pattern is available within a particular series of sprinklers or nozzles.
-For instance, in the Rain Bird 1800, Rain Bird 5000, Hunter PGP, and K Rain catalogues, you'll find visual representations of the coverage patterns for each model.
+Arc or Pattern of Coverage: The performance chart usually includes diagrams of the arc or coverage pattern for quick reference.
+You can easily see if the pattern you need is available in a particular series.
+In the Rain Bird 1800, Rain Bird 5000, Hunter PGP, and K Rain catalogues, you’ll find visual representations of the coverage patterns for each model.

 Model Number Identification: The model number of each sprinkler or nozzle is clearly stated in the performance chart.
-This allows for easy specification by number in the legend of the irrigation plan.
-In the case of the mentioned sprinkler heads, such as "RB1804" in the Rain Bird 1800 series, this unique identifier streamlines the selection and ordering process.
+This lets you specify it by number in the legend of your irrigation plan.
+For sprinkler heads like “RB1804” in the Rain Bird 1800 series, this unique identifier streamlines selection and ordering.

 Operating Pressure Range: The performance chart also highlights the operating pressure range for each sprinkler or nozzle.
-Designers can determine the pressure requirements needed to achieve the desired performance.
-This range typically covers the minimum to maximum pressures under which the sprinkler will deliver efficient water distribution throughout the entire coverage area for all models.
+You can determine the pressure requirements needed to get the performance you want.
+This range typically covers the minimum to maximum pressures where the sprinkler delivers efficient water distribution across the entire coverage area for all models.

-Radius or Diameter of Throw: Manufacturers conduct testing and specify the radius or diameter of throw for each model at different water pressures.
-This distance, usually given in feet or meters, is essential information available in the performance chart.
-For instance, designers referring to the Rain Bird 5000 catalogue will find data on the actual distances achieved at various water pressures.
+Radius or Diameter of Throw: Manufacturers test and specify the radius or diameter of throw for each model at different water pressures.
+This distance, usually given in feet or meters, is essential information in the performance chart.
+For instance, if you’re looking at the Rain Bird 5000 catalogue, you’ll find data on the actual distances achieved at various water pressures.

-Discharge Rate for Various Pressures: Another critical number provided in the performance chart is the discharge rate of each nozzle or sprinkler at different pressures.
+Discharge Rate for Various Pressures: Another critical number in the performance chart is the discharge rate of each nozzle or sprinkler at different pressures.
 This data is typically expressed in gallons per minute (gpm), cubic meters per hour (m³/hr), or liters per second (L/s).
-Understanding both the pressure and discharge requirements is crucial for efficient irrigation system design, as seen in the basic hydraulics section.
+Understanding both the pressure and discharge requirements is crucial for efficient irrigation system design, as you’ll see in the basic hydraulics section.

-Precipitation Rate at Different Spacings: Some performance charts now include the precipitation rate of the sprinkler, denoting the water delivery rate in inches per hour or millimeters per hour at specific sprinkler spacings.
-The spacings are often stated as a percentage of the diameter of the sprinkler's coverage.
-This information helps designers optimize water application, preventing runoff and ensuring even water distribution across the landscape.
+Precipitation Rate at Different Spacings: Some performance charts now include the precipitation rate of the sprinkler, showing the water delivery rate in inches per hour or millimeters per hour at specific sprinkler spacings.
+The spacings are often stated as a percentage of the diameter of the sprinkler’s coverage.
+This information helps you optimize water application, preventing runoff and ensuring even water distribution across the landscape.

-In conclusion, by closely examining the performance charts of Rain Bird 1800, Rain Bird 5000, Hunter PGP, and K Rain, irrigation system designers gain the necessary knowledge for making intelligent sprinkler selections.
-The information provided on arc or pattern of coverage, model number identification, operating pressure range, radius or diameter of throw, discharge rate, and precipitation rate empowers designers to create efficient, water-saving, and environmentally friendly irrigation systems tailored to each client's individual needs.
+By closely examining the performance charts of Rain Bird 1800, Rain Bird 5000, Hunter PGP, and K Rain, you’ll gain the knowledge you need to make intelligent sprinkler selections.
+The information on arc or pattern of coverage, model number identification, operating pressure range, radius or diameter of throw, discharge rate, and precipitation rate empowers you to create efficient, water-saving, and environmentally friendly irrigation systems tailored to each client’s individual needs.

 Key Components of Sprinkler Performance Charts